graasp/graasp-mobile-builder/README.md

 - Once you have successfully generated the native projects in the `ios` and `android` folders, use the following commands:

   - `detox build --configuration <detox config>` to build the iOS or Android app inside its corresponding folder.
 Run `detox build --configuration ios.debug` to build the iOS debug version and `detox build --configuration android.debug` to build the Android debug one.
 You must add the local environment variables before the build.
   - `detox test --configuration <detox config>` to run the tests over the previously generated build.
 Run `detox test --configuration ios.debug` to run the iOS debug tests and `detox test --configuration android.debug` to run the Android debug ones.
-You should open the corresponding simulator and the development server up with `yarn start --dev-client` before running the commands.
+You should open the corresponding simulator and the development server up with `NODE_ENV=test yarn start --dev-client` before running the commands.
   - When all tests have been executed, Detox saves screenshots of the failing ones in the folder `./artifacts`.

     Note: `<detox config>` is obtained from the `.detoxrc.js` configuration file, where you can edit the specific simulator you are using.
 It has been tested successfully using `iPhone 14` and `pixel_4` (API 33) simulators.